-The thick myosin filaments occupy the A band at the middle region of the sarcomere.
+Thick myosin filaments occupy the A band at the middle region of the sarcomere.
 Myosin is a large complex protein composing a twisted part called myosin tails & a globular projections called head of myosin.
-The myosin heads bind both actin, forming transient crossbridges between the thick and thin filaments, and ATP binding site.
+The myosin heads bind both actins, forming transient crossbridge between the thick and thin filaments, and ATP binding site.
 Myosin filaments are attached in the middle of the sarcomere into M line & connected to the Z disc via a large spring-like protein called titin.

-The thin actin filaments run between thick the filaments, each actin monomer contains binding site myosin.
-Actin for filaments are anchored the Z disc on bv actin-binding protein called a-actinin.
+The thin actin filaments run between the thick filaments; each actin monomer contains binding site for myosin.
+Actin filaments are anchored on the Z disc by an actin-binding protein called a-actinin.
 Thin filaments (actin filaments) are associated with two regulatory proteins: